Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Ardas and Hukamnama wedding photography

 The Laavan ceremony is the central part of the Anand Karaj.
 The couple walks around the Guru Granth Sahib Ji, with the Granthi reciting four hymns known as Laavan.
 These hymns symbolise the spiritual union and journey of the couple.
-After each Laavan, the couple takes a walk around the Guru Granth Sahib Ji.
+After each Laavan, the bride and groom take a walk around the Guru Granth Sahib Ji.

 Pheras